ibmdbanalytics/dashdb_analytic_tools/README.md

 This is work in progress.
 For any request please contact torsten@de.ibm.com or MWURST@de.ibm.com.

+## License ##

+The docker file above and the content of the samples directory are provided under the GPL v2 or later.

 ## Base Docker Containers ##

 | Docker Container Source on GitHub             | Docker Hub Build Status and URL